EttieTs/LociStories/README.md

 # LociStories
-The code for Loci/Stories installation exhibited with the National Trust at Seaton Delaval Hall.
+The code for Loci/Stories installation exhibited with the National Trust at Seaton Delaval Hall, summer 2021.
 The installations is a prototype for a PhD project.

 The code networks three machines that play video and audio content, triggered by voice interaction.